Joblib¶

 )

 High concurrency works well for I/O-bound or sleep-heavy tasks (API calls, network requests, waiting on external services).
 For CPU-bound tasks, match concurrency to the number of available cores.
-The default executor is threaded, so Python's GIL applies — for CPU-bound pure-Python work, consider Worker(executor="process") to bypass it.
+The default executor is threaded, so Python's GIL applies — for CPU-bound pure-Python work, consider Executor(type="process") to bypass it.

 With scikit-learn (via the sklearn plugin)¶